mickem/nscp-docs/reference/windows/CheckEventLog.rst

     task           The type of event (task)
     type           alias for level (old, deprecated)
     written        When the message was written to file
-    count          Number of items matching the filter.
-Common option for all checks.
-    total           Total number of items.
-Common option for all checks.
-    ok_count        Number of items matched the ok criteria.
-Common option for all checks.
-    warn_count      Number of items matched the warning criteria.
-Common option for all checks.
-    crit_count      Number of items matched the critical criteria.
-Common option for all checks.
-    problem_count   Number of items matched either warning or critical criteria.
-Common option for all checks.
-    list            A list of all items which matched the filter.
-Common option for all checks.
-    ok_list         A list of all items which matched the ok criteria.
-Common option for all checks.
-    warn_list       A list of all items which matched the warning criteria.
-Common option for all checks.
-    crit_list       A list of all items which matched the critical criteria.
-Common option for all checks.
-    problem_list    A list of all items which matched either the critical or the warning criteria.
-Common option for all checks.
-    detail_list     A special list with critical, then warning and finally ok.
-Common option for all checks.
-    status          The returned status (OK/WARN/CRIT/UNKNOWN).
-Common option for all checks.
     ============== ==============================================================================================================